-Comprehensive Loss
+Comprehensive Income (Loss)

-In accordance with ASC 220 "Comprehensive Income" ("ASC 220"), all components of comprehensive income (loss), including net income (loss), are reported in the financial statements in the period in which they are recognized.
+All components of comprehensive income (loss), including net income (loss), are reported in the financial statements in the period in which they are recognized.
 Comprehensive income (loss) is defined as the change in equity during a period from transactions and other events and circumstances from non-owner sources.
 Net income (loss) and other comprehensive income (loss), including foreign currency translation adjustments, are reported, net of any related tax effect, to arrive at comprehensive income (loss).
-No taxes were recorded on items of other comprehensive income.
+No taxes were recorded on items of other comprehensive income (loss).
+There were no reclassifications out of other comprehensive income (loss) and 2016.